codeandrobots/codeandrobots-app/README.md

 #### View app stories in Storybook mode

-1. Run the app packager `npm start`
-2. In a new terminal, run storybook `yarn storybook`
+1. In a new terminal, run storybook `yarn storybook`
-3. In a new terminal, Run the app in storybook mode `yarn run ios:storybook` or `yarn run android:storybook`
+2. In a new terminal, Run the app in storybook mode `yarn run ios:storybook` or `yarn run android:storybook`
-4. Choose app stories from the Storybook navigator
+3. Choose app stories from the Storybook navigator within the app or in the browser

 #### End to End Testing